Best Tips to Pack Light on Your Next Trip

 Viktoria from Chronic Wanderlust

 If you are packing light for a longer trip abroad, it greatly helps to stay at places that have a washing machine.
 This is better than paying someone to launder your clothes if you want to save money and if you bring clothes that need to be air-dried.
-If you can wash clothes as you travel, this enables you to only bring a few days’ worths of outfits that you can re-wear again and again.
+If you can wash clothes as you travel, this enables you to only bring a few days’ worth of outfits that you can re-wear again and again.
 To find lodging options with laundry available in the unit, look for apartment or house rentals on Airbnb and other vacation rental websites.

 Theresa from Fueled By Wanderlust